jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

         + "grace through faith in Jesus Christ as redeemer "
         + "from sin and subsequently eternity in Hell.";
 ```
+To reuse the classifier serialized in the previous section, use the
+AbstractExternalizable class'  readObject method as shown here.
+We will use the
+LMClassifier class instead of the  DynamicLMClassifier class.
+They both support the
+classify method but the  DynamicLMClassifier class is not readily serializable:

 ```Java
     LMClassifier classifier = null;